Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Once you have dug up your roots, clean the soil off of them.
 A scrub brush works best to remove all of the soil.
 Then you can either shred the roots using a peeler or cut them into small pieces.
-The roots will roast more evenly if they are in small pieces rather than whole.
+The roots will roast more evenly if they are in small pieces rather than if they are left whole.

 Spread the pieces in a single layer on a parchment lined baking sheet.
 Parchment paper is necessary because you don’t want the chicory to touch the metal pan.
 Metal will react with the oils in the roots and change the taste.

 Roast the roots in a 350⁰F oven for 90 minutes until they are brown and crispy.
 Store the roasted roots as you would coffee beans.
-Grind them when you are ready to use them.
+Grind them like coffee beans when you are ready to use them.

 © 2017 Caren White